Men's T20 Cricket World Cup SA's for the taking, predicts sangoma

-Proteas to Create Men’s T20 World Cup History With Epic Win Against India in Final, Sangomas Predict
+Proteas to Create Men’s T20 World Cup History With Epic Win Against India in Final, Sangoma Predicts

-- The Proteas will win the Men's T20 Cricket World Cup, that's if a Durban sangama's prediction is anything to go by
+- The Proteas will win the ICC Men's T20 World Cup, that's if a Durban sangoma's prediction is anything to go by

 - South Africa faces India in the final of the tournament at the Kensington Oval in Barbados, Jamaica, on Saturday